marcelorodrigo/store-locator/README.md

 Have fun navigating the globe and seeing the closest shops to you.

 ## Improvements
-- **API Versioning**: as API's evolve over time, it's a good practice to implement API versioning as soon as possible.
-Furthermore, it's also a good practice to at least offer the first version as unversed API (independently of the versioning strategy) for client compatibility.
 - **Real database**: as H2 it's a in-memory database, every startup it's necessary to run migrations and feed database.
 So using a real database it's a good idea.
 - **Geospatial Database functions**: as the idea here is to show how to solve the problem using haversine formula over JPA to compute